Skip to content

 In addition to Utah State laws, University of Utah policy prohibits the possession, consumption, distribution, or sale of alcoholic beverages, as defined by State law, in, on or about any University property with the following exception:

 Personal possession and consumption of alcoholic beverages is permitted by persons of legal age within their private apartments.
-Possession and consumption of alcoholic beverages is not allowed in, on or about any common areas of Student Apartments except for transporting unopened containers from business place of purchase to private apartments.
+Possession and consumption of alcoholic beverages is not allowed in, on or about any common areas of Sunnyside Apartments except for transporting unopened containers from business place of purchase to private apartments.

 uparrow